sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Guide/Titanium_and_Angular/Titanium_Angular_Basics.md

 * **webpack.config.json**: Configuration file for Webpack

-{{% alert title="💡 Hint" color="info" %}}*Ahead-of-time compilation issue*

-Among those files, you will notice additional files with an .aot file extension.
+{{% alert title="💡 Ahead-of-time compilation issue" color="info" %}}Among those files, you will notice additional files with an .aot file extension.
 Those are for Angular's Ahead-of-time compilation that is used for faster load times in production builds.
 This is currently not yet supported in the current Tech Preview.{{% /alert %}}

 ## Titanium Angular startup

 The files in the app/src folder are almost identical to the files in an [Angular web application](https://angular.io/guide/quickstart#the-src-folder).
 Let's take a closer look at those files to point out the differences, starting with the main.ts.

-*main.ts*
+**main.ts**

 ```typescript
 import { platformTitaniumDynamic } from 'titanium-angular';